How to Hike to Helen Lake (+Cirque Peak Scramble) in Banff

 How Long Does Hiking Helen Lake Take?

-The Helen Lake Trail and the addition of Cirque Peak is a challenging hike at 16.1 km in length and 1,129 meters of elevation gain.
-If Cirque Peak feels too challenging,r there is also the option to climb the headwall behind Helen Lake and arrive at the Dolomite Pass for views of Katherine Lake down below.
+The Helen Lake Trail and its addition of Cirque Peak are challenging hikes at 16.1 km in length and 1,129 meters of elevation gain.
+If Cirque Peak feels too challenging, you can also climb the headwall behind Helen Lake and arrive at the Dolomite Pass for views of Katherine Lake below.

-Expect the full hike to take 4 – 7 hours.
-If you plan to hike to Helen Lake, you can expect 2 – 5 hours which all depends on your fitness.
-We completed the hike up to Cirque Peak in about 4 hours of hiking time and an hour for lunch and photos.
+The full hike will take 4 – 7 hours.
+If you plan to hike to Helen Lake, you can expect 2 – 5 hours round trip, depending on your fitness.
+We completed the hike up to Cirque Peak in about 4 hours, with an hour for lunch and photos.

 How Hard is the Cirque Peak Scramble?